PXgamer/chillies-db/chillies/capsicum-chinense/carolina-reaper.md

 ## Notes, hints and tips

-> This chili was the Guinness World Record holder for the hottest chili in 2013.
+> This chilli was the Guinness World Record holder for the hottest chilli in 2013.
 It was grown by The PuckerButt Pepper Company (USA).

 > You should always wear gloves when handling Carolina Reapers due to the high potency.